apache/datasketches-memory/README.md

 1. Sets up staging directories under **target/** for the package files
 2. Uses git commands to gather information about the current Git commit and branch
-3. Compiles java source tree and assembles javadocs
+3. Compiles java source tree
 4. Packages a JAR containing compiled sources together with the Manifest, Licence and Notice files
-5. Packages a javadoc JAR containing documentation files together with the Manifest, Licence and Notice files
-6. Checks and tests the assembled JAR by using the API to access four different resource types
+5. Checks and tests the assembled JAR by using the API to access four different resource types

 The build script is located in the **tools/scripts/** directory and requires the following arguments: